 Beatrice (Pina) Pires

 Bea (1922 – 2022) worked at the Hingham Shipyard during World War II for the US Navy.
 She was a long time supporter and fundraiser for the March of Dimes.
-That organization was started in 1938 by Franklin D. Roosevelt as a fundraiser related to Infantile paralysis (Polio).
-Once the vaccines essentially irradiated Polio in the United States, the purpose changed to supporting babies and mothers.
+That organization was started in 1938 by Franklin D. Roosevelt as a fundraiser related to infantile paralysis (polio).
+Once the vaccines essentially eradicated polio in the United States, the focus changed to supporting babies and mothers.

 Beatrice (Pina) Pires during her Sippican Historical Society